 Conclusion

 Liver transplant surgery saves lives, offering hope to those with severe liver conditions.
 Prioritizing physical fitness and finding ways to relieve stress are crucial for recovery and long-term health.
-By understanding the procedure, risks, and benefits, patients can make informed decisions and embrace a healthier lifestyle post-surgery.
+By understanding the liver transplant procedure, risks, and benefits, patients can make informed decisions and embrace a healthier lifestyle post-surgery.